ravitej-aluru/nem2-e2e-tests/README.md

     - ``automationPrivateKey``: If automation is running on the same host as the api server(i.e. same IP) then the set to api server boot private key.
 Otherwise it can be any private key.
 	- ``harvesterPublicKey``: Hasvester's public key of the specified Hasvester in the config-harvesting.properties file.
 	- ``restGatewayUrl`` : Restway url.
 The default is http://localhost:3000
-	- ``RepositoryFactoryType`` : This specify how automation communicates with the catapult server.  ``Direct`` tranactions are sent directly to the server.  ``Vertx`` uses the restway to submit transactions to the catapult server.
+	- ``RepositoryFactoryType`` : This specify how automation communicates with the symbol server.  ``Direct`` tranactions are sent directly to the server.  ``Vertx`` uses the restway to submit transactions to the symbol server.

 ## Running the tests